How to Become a Web Developer

 - Creating the architecture and content of a site

-- Building in functionality and responsivity
+- Building in functionality and responsiveness

 - Making a site go live